When your family and friends want to go skiing, but it really isn't your cup of tea, don't panic.

 Après-ski with everyone else

-Drive a dog sled or moon bike, or ride a horse
+Drive a dog sled, moon bike, or ride a horse

 Book a tandem flight